Risheendra183/jobs_webscraping/README.md

-# Job Scraper for SAP Careers
+# Job Scraper

-This project is an asynchronous web scraper designed to extract job details from the SAP careers website.
+This project is an asynchronous web scraper designed to extract job details from a careers website.
 The script fetches job postings, extracts relevant details, and saves them in a structured JSON format.

 ## Features